jsvaldezv/banana-split/README.md

 # Banana Split

-### By:
-* Jesús Salvador Valdez Vázquez
-* Ximena Centeno Torres
-* Brenda Nayeli González Godínez
-* Alejandro Blanco Félix

 Banana Split is a two part project which has a FM Synthesiser plug-in and a MIDI controller built with Arduino.

-Banana Split in action: https://youtu.be/ctBEIsoXFOk
+See it in action: https://youtu.be/ctBEIsoXFOk

 ## Plug-in